Monday, April 18, 2016

 The Lincoln Memorial

-I've named it "The Lincoln Memorial”, a "monumental" title for a miniature quilt, but I like the play on words.
+I call it "The Lincoln Memorial,” a monumental name for a miniature quilt, but I like the play on words.

-The medallion-style quilt features Abe at its center surrounded by three deceptively simple borders.
-According to Barb, “It’s interesting how much the fabric choices matter in small projects.
-When only a few are used, I find it challenging to pick just the right ones.”
+The medallion-style format features Abe at its center, surrounded by three deceptively simple borders.
+According to Barb, "fabric choices really matter in small projects like this.
+When only a few are used, it can be challenging to pick just the right ones."

 After trying "a gazillion” options, Barb's persistence paid off.
-Her savvy choices lend a sense of depth, complexity, and gravitas to an otherwise simple design.
+Her savvy choices add depth, complexity, and gravitas to the otherwise simple design.

-I wonder if Barb had Ford’s Theatre in mind as she auditioned fabrics, or was it sheer happenstance how closely they resemble the infamous scene of Lincoln’s demise?
+I wonder if Barb had Ford’s Theatre in mind as she auditioned fabrics, or was it happenstance how closely they resemble the scene of Lincoln’s demise?

 From the rich red carpet and brocade upholstery...